armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 ## Overview

-As mentioned in [our announcement](https://www.armbian.com/newsflash/armbian-needs-your-help/), made adjustments to ease the burden on the team, make the meaning supported" status of an SBC clear to the community and vendors.
+As mentioned in [our announcement](https://www.armbian.com/newsflash/armbian-needs-your-help/), made adjustments to ease the burden on the team, make the meaning "supported" status of an SBC clear to the community and vendors.

 Support Status from Lowest to Highest are the following: